 When one spouse owns a business independently from the other, it opens new avenues of hiding assets.
 For example, the spouse may take money from the business for personal use, make false business payments, or even delay the signing of contracts until after the divorce to reduce the apparent value of the business.

 A spouse who hides assets may face criminal charges such as fraud, contempt of court, and perjury that will remain on the person's record.
 One might think that hiding assets will save them money, but it can be highly risky to do so.
 If caught hiding assets, the punishment for this crime can be extremely costly.

-If you are in the process of getting a divorce, you need a skilled divorce attorney on your side to help you protect your assets and property.
+If you are in the process of getting a divorce, you need a skilled Pasadena property division attorney on your side to help you protect your assets and property.
 At the Law Offices of Christopher L. Hoglin, P.C., our experienced team of family law attorneys will help you navigate this process and ensure you avoid making unnecessary or costly mistakes.

 Spanish Speaking Services Available